Please note that I use affiliate links in my posts. Clicking through and making a purchase helps me in a small financial way, thank you!

 3. Draw Me a Picture

 I converted this empty Chick-fil-A salad container into a self-contained art box.
-We dine at Chick-fil-A about once a week and I always order my favorite, the Cobb Salad with Avocado Lime Ranch dressing!
-So why not upcycle those sturdy salad boxes into something useful?
+We dine at Chick-fil-A about once a month and I always order my favorite, the Cobb Salad with Avocado Lime Ranch dressing!
+So why not up-cycle those sturdy salad boxes into something useful?
 I decided to turn my boxes into road trip art boxes.

 My kids could entertain themselves for hours with drawing so having an art box for a road trip is ideal.
 But I don’t want crayons melting between the seats or markers making their way to the floor.
 It’s best to have everything contained in one box per child (no fighting over the art supplies this way either!)